Rodion Shishkov

 Rodion Shishkov was born in Leningrad on July 9, 1980.
 He holds a degree in Marketing from Saint Petersburg State University of Economics and Finance (2002).

+Career and entrepreneurship

-He started his career at 19 and worked in several fields, such as retail, real estate development, telecommunications, and IT.
+He embarked on his entrepreneurial journey at the age of 19, gaining diverse experience across retail, real estate development, telecommunications, and IT.

 Yota

 Rodion Shishkov held executive positions in Yota from 2008 to 2013.
 He was the head of the company's R&D center Yota Lab.
 He managed the creation of the music streaming service Yota Music and movie streaming platform Yota Play which was later rebranded to Okko and became Russia's second largest video streaming service by 2019.
 Shishkov resigned from Yota as the company's vice president of innovations.

 Russian Post

 From 2013 to 2017, Rodion Shishkov was the deputy CEO of the Russian Post, responsible for digital services, new products, and integrations with public services.
 He set the basis for the company's information technology and digitalization team (Pochta Tech) and started the digital transformation of the Russian Post.
-Under his management, the company laumched its own payment gateway, API for delivery services automation, online subscription to newspapers and magazines, a digital official mail service with acknowledgment of receipt, and a web portal focused on all the new digital services provided by the Russian Post.
+Under his management, the company launched its own payment gateway, API for delivery services automation, online subscription to newspapers and magazines, a digital official mail service with acknowledgment of receipt, and a web portal focused on all the new digital services provided by the Russian Post.